Data Poisoning Attacks Against Multimodal Encoders: Appendix

 \subsection{Dataset}

 In the experiments, we utilize 4 image-caption datasets to evaluate our techniques, including Flickr30k~\cite{YLHH14} (abbreviated as Flickr), PASCAL~\cite{RYHH10}, COCO~\cite{CFLVGDZ15}, and Visual Genome (VG)~\cite{KZGJHKCKLSBF17}.
 Flickr, PASCAL, COCO, and VG are four widely used benchmark datasets for various natural language processing and computer vision tasks.
 To explore the effect of the size of the dataset, we randomly select 50\% (25\%) samples from each class of COCO's training data to form the COCO-M (COCO-S) dataset.
-We keep the same test dataset for them, i.e., all sharing the same 3,900 images.
-Note that we combine Flickr and PASCAL as the training dataset Flickr-PASCAL, since Flickr contains no label information but has a large number of pairs and PASCAL has only a limited amount of labeled pairs.
+We keep the same test data for them, i.e., all sharing the same 3,900 images.
+Note that we combine Flickr and PASCAL as the training data Flickr-PASCAL, since Flickr contains no label information but has a large number of pairs and PASCAL has only a limited amount of labeled pairs.
+Dataset statistics can be found in \autoref{table:dataset}.

-\textit{Flickr-PASCAL.} The Flickr dataset~\cite{YLHH14} is a large-scale benchmark collection for sentence-based image description and search.
+\mypara{Flickr-PASCAL} The Flickr dataset~\cite{YLHH14} is a large-scale benchmark collection for sentence-based image description and search.
 It contains captioned images scraped from Yahoo’s photo album website, Flickr, but has no class labels.
 The PASCAL dataset~\cite{RYHH10} is a standard caption evaluation dataset containing 1,000 images with 20 categories.
-The PASCAL dataset is a balanced dataset, i.e., each class is represented with 50 images and each image is paired with 5 text captions.
-We divide the PASCAL dataset evenly into two parts, training and testing, at a rate of 1:1, thus keeping the balance at the same time.
+The PASCAL dataset is a balanced dataset, i.e., each class is represented with 50 images, and each image is paired with 5 text captions.
+We divide the PASCAL dataset evenly into two parts, training, and testing, at a rate of 1:1, thus keeping the balance at the same time.
 Since the PASCAL dataset is too small, we combine the training data of PASCAL and Flickr together as Flickr-PASCAL to train the model.